sergioabreu-g/collision-sound/README.md

 ## Custom parameters
-STILL NOT IMPLEMENTED
+You can setup custom parameters for any of your events, and then set their values from code in Unity.
+To do so, just add any parameter to your collision events in FMOD Studio, then call call the method `setCustomParam(string parameter, float value)` of the SoundCollider that will be playing that event to set its value.
+You can also set all parameters at once by passing a `Dictionary<string, float>`, as well as get the parameters you've already set.

+The custom parameters you set from code belong to the SoundCollider, not to its events.
+That means you can set any parameters for any SoundCollider, even if its events do not implement that parameter.
+That also means that when you call any of its `get` methods, **it will only return the parameters you've already setup from code**, not the ones you've configured in FMOD Studio for any of its events.

 ## Unity
-The only thing you have to handle in Unity are the `SoundCollider` components.
+The only two things you have to handle in Unity are the `SoundCollider` components and the FMOD Studio Listener.
-**Add a SoundCollider to any GameObject you want to make sounds on collisions**, write down a valid sound material name (setup in the FMOD Studio project as indicated in the previous section) and it will work right away.
+**Add an FMOD Studio Listener** to the object that will receive the sound (usually the main player of your game), then **add a SoundCollider to any GameObject you want to make sounds on collisions**.

-The following is a description of every attribute of the SoundCollider component, for more advanced usages:
+The following is a description of every attribute of the SoundCollider component:

 ![sound-collider-inspector](https://github.com/Sag-Dev/physical-sound/blob/master/_doc/sound-collider-inspector.png)

 ### General
-- `Sound Material`: the name of this object's material
+- `Sound Material`: the name of this object's sound material (setup in the FMOD Studio project as explained above)
 - `Require Another Sound Collider`: if set to true, sounds will only be played if the other gameobject also has a SoundMaterial component.
 - `Always Play Default Event`: if set to true, this SoundCollider will always play its default event